Switzerland mulls controversial Covid-19 health passports

 “What our solution proposes is an attestation of the result of a test,” says Philippe Gillet, chief science officer at SICPA.
 “We associate the issuance of the test and the test result with the person in a very private way.
 We are securing the data.
 We are not providing any assurance as to whether the test is efficient or not.”

-Another Swiss firm turning to blockchain solutions to provide governments and companies with digital health certificates is TIXnGO.
+Another Swiss firm turning to blockchain solutions to provide governments and companies with digital health certificates is Health n Go.
 The company has used blockchain to distribute tickets for major sporting events in the past and proposes a QR code — acting as a sort of certificate — that can be presented on a smartphone’s wallet.

-“Certificates can be revoked remotely; they can have expiry dates; or they can be centrally managed whilst preserving the data privacy of the holder,” says Frédéric Longatte, CEO of TIXnGO.
+“Certificates can be revoked remotely; they can have expiry dates; or they can be centrally managed whilst preserving the data privacy of the holder,” says Frédéric Longatte, CEO of Health n Go.
 For example, he explains that an immunity certificate could be revoked if a batch of test kits were found to be unreliable, making the test result invalid.

 Ethical considerations